 Bullshit Fact #2: Vitamin C Helps Treat The Common Cold

-This myth was propagated by Linus Pauling, a distinguished scientist of the 20th century.
-4Offit, Paul.
+This myth was propagated by Linus Pauling, a distinguished 20th-century scientist.
+5Offit, Paul.
 (2013, July 20).
 The vitamin myth: Why we think we need supplements.
 The Atlantic.He made several notable contributions to the scientific community in the fields of biology, chemistry, and particle physics, to name a few.
-But in his later years, he developed an unfounded obsession with vitamins, namely Vitamin C.
+But in his later years, he developed an unfounded obsession with vitamins.
+Namely Vitamin C.

-However, study after study, conducted both before, during, and now after the time of Pauling, has shown that the ingestion of increased levels of Vitamin C does not treat or prevent the common cold.
-5Hemilä, H., & Chalker, E. (2013).
-Vitamin C for preventing and treating the common cold.
-NCBI.In fact, vitamins and supplements across the board are generally found to have little to no positive impact on overall health; high enough dose of certain vitamins actually lead to a myriad of health disorders, from diarrhea to kidney stones.
+However, study after study, conducted both before, during, and after the time of Pauling, has shown that the ingestion of increased levels of Vitamin C does not treat or prevent the common cold.
+6National Institutes of Health (2016, December 16).
+Vitamin C. U.S. Department of Health & Human Services.In fact, vitamins and supplements across the board are generally found to have little to no positive impact on overall health.
+High enough doses of certain vitamins actually lead to a myriad of health disorders, from diarrhea to kidney stones.

 Bullshit Fact #3: All Police Officers Have To Identify Themselves As Such Or Risk Facing Entrapment